Insert calculated columns

 A calculated column works differently from a calculated measure.
 Let's consider two examples.

-a) Let us calculate quarter-on-quarter change from Q3 to Q4.
-Select the 'Visual column' option.
-Note that a visual column always appears at the last, outside any category or category hierarchies seen in columns.
+STEP 1: Let us calculate the quarter-on-quarter change from Q3 to Q4.
+Select the Visual Column option.
+Note that a visual column always appears at the end, outside any category or category hierarchies seen in columns.

-Creating a visual column
+Configuring a calculated column

-d) You will see the values updated in the report.
+STEP 4: You will see the values updated in the report.

-a) Click on 'Insert formula'.
+STEP 1: Click Insert Formula.
 Notice that there is no option to insert as a visual measure or column.
-This is because there is no column hierarchy.
+This is because the report doesn't have a column hierarchy.

-c) Notice that there are Div/0! errors for two of the rows.
+STEP 3: Notice that there are Div/0! errors for two of the rows.
 There are two ways to deal with calculation errors.

 i) Display settings -> Suppress calculation errors